matus-pikuliak/genderak/src/genderak/resources/gender_inventories/README.md

-because the BSRI was founded on a conception of the sex-typed person as someone who has internalized society's sex-typed standards of desirable behavior for men and women, these personality characteristics were selected as masculine or feminine on the basis of sex-typed social desirability andnot on the basis of differential endorsement by males and females as most other inventories have done.
+because the BSRI was founded on a conception of the sex-typed person as someone who has internalized society's sex-typed standards of desirable behavior for men and women, these personality characteristics were selected as masculine or feminine on the basis of sex-typed social desirability and not on the basis of differential endorsement by males and females as most other inventories have done.
 That is, a characteristic qualified as masculine if it was judged to be more desirable in American society for a man than for a woman, and it qualified